Byiringiro-Gad/AmaliTech-DEG-Project-based-challenges/backend/Idempotency-gateway/README.md

 # Idempotency-Gateway (The "Pay-Once" Protocol)

 > **Stack:** Python, FastAPI
-> **Storage:** In-memory dictionary (no database needed)
+> **Storage:** In-memory dictionary

 ---

 ## 1. What This Project Does

 When a customer clicks "Pay", sometimes the internet is slow and the request gets sent more than once.
-Without any protection, the server processes all of them — and the customer gets charged twice.
+Without any protection, the server processes all of them, and the customer gets charged twice.

 This API fixes that.
 Every payment request comes with a unique ticket number called an `Idempotency-Key`.
 The server remembers every key it has seen.
 If the same key comes in again, it just returns the saved result instead of charging again.